-This Tweet About The Supreme Court's Crisis Pregnancy Ruling Makes A Major Point
+This One Tweet Sums Up The Irony Of The Supreme Court's Crisis Pregnancy Ruling

 There is nothing like seeing someone post your exact feelings about a major issue on social media, which is why I'm loving this tweet about the Supreme Court's crisis pregnancy case ruling.
 On Tuesday, June 26, the nation's highest court ruled in favor of crisis pregnancy centers (CPCs), in the case NIFLA v.
 Becerra.
 The decision says that the state of California cannot force CPCs to disclose available medical services and options to pregnant women, arguing that it would be an infringement upon their First Amendment rights.
 Needless to say, the decision has caused quite the stir on and off social media.